-Jacksonville Expungement Attorneys
+Jacksonville Expungement Lawyer

 If you are arrested for a crime in the state of Florida, you automatically have a criminal record—even if you were never actually charged or convicted.
 This criminal record is public, meaning it is available to any potential employer, landlord, or anyone with access to a computer and the internet.
 Having a criminal record presents many problems, including difficulties obtaining or keeping a job, renting an apartment or securing a home loan, attending university, and more.
 What’s more, you are required by law to disclose your criminal record in certain professional situations.

 The state of Florida offers two possible processes for those who wish to make their criminal record inaccessible to the public.
 Sealing your record means that only certain entities, such as law enforcement and the courts, will be able to see your criminal record, rather than the general public.
 Expunging your record, on the other hand, involves the physical destroying of your record with only one confidential copy being kept, accessible only by court order.